USA PEOPLE SEARCH BY NAME!

 High poverty rate among minorities and household headed by single mothers reflects the persistent racial and gender problems plaguing the US today.
 One way of explaining poverty in the US, social scientists agree, is the "blame the victim" concept.
 This contends that the flaw lies within the poor people themselves, not with the society or the system of government they happen to belong.

 One underlying aspect of this theory that has quite become unpopular in recent years is that poor people are genetically inferior to rich people.
-A case in point is the assertion of the controversial book The Bell Curve by Hernstein And Murray that the cause of high poverty rates among African-Americans is their inherent genetic deficiency in intelligence.
+A case in point is the assertion of the controversial book The Bell Curve by Richard Hernstein And Charles Murray that the cause of high poverty rates among African-Americans is their inherent genetic deficiency in intelligence.